EDCD/EDDN/docs/Running-this-software.md

 [eddn-settings-overrides-EXAMPLE.json](./eddn-settings-overrides-EXAMPLE.json).
 It sets:

-  1. The gateway to listen on `0.0.0.0` rather than localhost (necessary when testing in a VM).
+  1. Sets CERT_FILE and KEY_FILE to empty strings to that no TLS termination happens in the EDDN components.
+This necessitates using a reverse proxy for *all* of the endpoints, including the various statistics URLs.
   1. Configures the database connection and credentials.
   1. Turns off the relay duplicate check.